-Eligible Nonprofit Organizations are those described under section 501 (C)(3) of the Internal Revenue Code of 1986, title 26 of the U.S.C. and exempt from tax under section 501(a) of such code.
+Eligible Nonprofit Organizations are those described under section 501 (c)(3) of the Internal Revenue Code of 1986 (IRC) and exempt from tax under section 501(a) of such code.
+This includes entities designated as "private" (e.g., private institutions of higher learning), as private colleges and universities can also be designated as 501(c)(3) entities.